-The SSL VPN capability is implemented using a combination of a remote access VPN client (SSL Network Extender or SecureClient Mobile client) and the Check Point VPN-1 Power/UTM appliance.
+The SSL VPN capability is implemented using a combination of a remote access VPN client (SSL Network Extender or SecureClient Mobile client) and Check Point IP Appliances.
 The TOE allows users to download the SSL Network Extender client as a lightweight signed ActiveX control or signed Java applet that is automatically installed on their workstation.
 Users can also download both clients from the TOE as installable images and install them manually.